JeelPatel07/MERN-Ecommerce/README.md

   yarn start
   ```
 Runs the app in the development mode.
 - Open [http://localhost:3000](http://localhost:3000) in your browser to see the magic.
-Next.js will automatically reload the page every time you save changes.